jwm21542/MLBParkCrawler/README.md

 - beautifulsoup
 - selenium

-This crawler is will gather all posts based on the search query, as well as its post comments.
+This crawler will gather all posts based on the search query, as well as its post comments.

 It uses beautifulsoup in conjunction with selenium, please install if you have not done so already: